1 History

 8.5 Trains

-LNG fueled trains have been in the sights of developers around the world for many decades, but could not manage the feat, until November of 2017, when Florida East Coast Railway unveiled their fleet of 24 locomotives that had been converted to run on LNG.
+LNG-fueled trains have been in developers’ sights worldwide for many decades, but could not manage the feat until November of 2017 when Florida East Coast Railway unveiled their fleet of 24 locomotives that had been converted to run on LNG.
 The long decades of testing, debating, and engineering are over, and the pursuit of cleaner, more efficient, and less expensive transportation by rail has finally been realized.
-This extraordinary breakthrough will have a profound impact on the future of long-range transportation over land, particularly in transitioning from diesel to LNG fueled locomotives, as the global LNG industry charges forward[11].
+This extraordinary breakthrough will profoundly impact the future of long-range transportation over land, particularly in transitioning from diesel to LNG-fueled locomotives, as the global LNG industry charges forward[11].

 9 Safety & Environmental Record